We may earn commission from affiliate links →

 The Karting Track

-Not precisely a Varna sight, per se, but the Karting Track is sure fun!
-It is about five kilometers away from the center of the city and is the place to be if you are in Varna with a big group of friends and want to catch up over some thrill-seeking action.
+Not precisely a Varna sight, per se, but the Karting Track is fun!
+It is about five kilometers away from the city’s center and is the place to be if you are in Varna with a big group of friends and want to catch up over some thrill-seeking action.

 Let the adrenaline pump through you as you drive across the 1050 meters long track.
 The place organizes several competitions for professionals and amateurs.
 You need a driving license or experience to have fun at the Karting Track.

 The Aladzha Monastery lies beyond the city’s northeastern suburbs and MUST make your best of Varna shortlist.
-It is an Orthodox monastery that is part of a natural protected forest area, just 3 km west of Golden Sands beach resort.
+It is an Orthodox monastery part of a natural protected forest area, just 3 km west of Golden Sands beach resort.

-You will be surprised to know that these are actually human-made caves cut into a 25m Karst cliff.
+You will be surprised to know that these are human-made caves cut into a 25m Karst cliff.
 The terrain is challenging, so make sure that you wear your best shoes not to slip and hurt yourself.

 The Cathedral of the Assumption of the Virgin

-Right at the heart of the city lies The Cathedral of the Assumption of the Virgin.
+The Cathedral of the Assumption of the Virgin is right at the heart of the city.
 This is not just one of the most famous cathedrals in the region, but it is also the country’s biggest one.

-This orthodox cathedral was constructed in the year 1885 after the Russian knyaz Dondukov-Korsakov visited the city.
+This orthodox cathedral was constructed in 1885 after the Russian knyaz Dondukov-Korsakov visited the city.
 The lofty structure looks magnificent from the outside.
 When it is fully illuminated during the evenings, the view is simply breathtaking.

 The Roman heritage has given Varna a treasure trove of priceless artifacts.
-The Archaeological Museum stays on top of many other museums in the city for its exhibition of the Gold of Varna and is really one of the best things to do in Varna without a doubt.
+The Archaeological Museum stays on top of many other museums in the city for its exhibition of the Gold of Varna and is one of the best things to do in Varna, without a doubt.